zafergurel/KeyFinder/README.md

 In the development phase of a multi-lingual application, some of the keys may  not be localized.
 So, we need to find these unlocalized keys.
 Before this, the list of all keys can be useful.

 ## How It Works
+It's a Windows console application.
+The parameters are defined in the configuration file.

-This tool extracts the resource keys in all source files in the directories and generates a file (Excel or text file) that includes the matches which are found by predefined search patterns (regular expressions.
+It extracts the resource keys in all source files in the directories and generates a file (Excel or text file) that includes the matches which are found by predefined search patterns (regular expressions.

 ### Configuration
 The configuration parameters are in the ResourceUtilities.exe.config.